addb-swstarlab/OANet/README.md

 ## TRAIN
 ### Run main.py to train the proposed model.
 The meaning of paser is as follows.
 <pre>
-external      : external matrix (TIME, RATE, WAF, SA) mode          : kind of neural network ('reshape' is a proposed model, 'single'is a single layer neural network) hidden_size   : hidden size of the model group_size    : group size of the model
+external      : external matrics (TIME, RATE, WAF, SA) mode          : kind of neural network ('reshape' is a proposed model, 'single'is a single layer neural network) hidden_size   : hidden size of the model group_size    : group size of the model